oneparsec/GD-ModMenu/README.md

 Use `INSERT` key to call mod menu.

 # How to use
+Firstly, download DLLs from release page.
-Put xinput9_1_0.dll and ModMenu.dll to the GD executable directory.
+Then, put `xinput9_1_0.dll` and `ModMenu.dll` to the GD executable directory.
 If you want to add other DLLs, put them in `addons` directory

 # How to build